 We all can adopt habits of eating that may not be very beneficial for our health.
-Packaged and processed food may be a convenience, however, the long-term effects of eating unhealthy foods everyday can lead to nutrient deficiencies, gut imbalances and digestive issues, and chronic disease.
+Packaged and processed food may be convenient, but the long-term effects of eating unhealthy foods everyday can lead to nutrient deficiencies, gut imbalances, digestive issues, and chronic disease.
 Switching to a simple unprocessed food diet is foundational for life-long health and disease prevention.

 What is a Clean Eating Diet?

 A Clean Eating Diet is a very simple and easy diet to follow.
 The focus is simply on unprocessed whole foods instead of packaged and processed foods.
 You use whole food ingredients to create your meals like whole grains, beans, fresh fruits and vegetables, meats, fish, nuts and seeds, natural sweeteners, and healthy oils like olive oil and coconut oil.
 There are no restrictions on any food groups.
 Just focus on the foods that feel good for your body.

 Key Aspects of the Clean Eating Diet:

 - Based on whole foods